iherman/r2epub/README.md

 converts the original file via respec, with the `specStatus` value set to `REC`.
 If one of `publishDate`, `specStatus`, `addSectionLinks`, or `maxTocLevel` are set, `respec=true` is implied (i.e., it is not necessary to set it explicitly).

 By default, the server uses the `http` port number 5000, unless the `PORT` environment variable is set.

+The server has been deployed on the cloud, using [heroku](https://r2epub.herokuapp.com/).

+### Client-side processing

+The module has also been “browserified” and can be run on the client side, i.e., within a browser.
+A simple form, using the `url`, `respec`,  `publishDate`, `specStatus`, `addSectionLinks`, and `maxTocLevel` entries can be used to trigger the necessary event handler: [[submit]].
+The form has been made available through [an online HTML file](https://iherman.github.io/r2epub/server.html).

 ## Installation, usage